 - Task lighting is what it sounds like.
-Some examples are the table lamp you use when you read, counter lighting in the kitchen, or spotlights above work surfaces.
-It should provide sufficient lighting for the job at hand and will also contribute to the general ambient lighting in the room.
+The table lamps for reading, counter lights in the kitchen or spotlights above work surfaces are good examples.
+Task lighting should be sufficient for the job at hand.
+It contributes to the general ambient lighting in the room.

 - Accent or decorative lighting calls attention to possessions or vignettes.
 It adds a touch of drama too.
 This category includes wall washers, spotlights, track lights, up-lights, down-lights, picture lights, candlelight and even firelight.
-Some of these types of fixtures can also be used to create interesting pools of light and shadow elsewhere in the room.
+These types of fixtures can sometimes be used to create interesting pools of light and shadow elsewhere in the room.

 For unexpected interest and delight, try using small canister lights in hidden places.
-For example, place one on the floor behind a big indoor tree.
+Try placing one on the floor behind a big indoor tree.
 The play of shadows on the wall is wonderful and interesting.

 A rule of thumb for background lighting